collapsed-stacks/startups/questions/8140/how-do-i-find-suppliers-for-my-business.md

 - posted by: [SRDC](https://stackexchange.com/users/5438059/srdc) on 2015-12-24
 - score: 0

-<p>Start looking (searching) for industrial suppliers in each area - to get you started, you can try places like ThomasNet (a supplier 'phonebook'), Design2Part (they have a good industry address book by category), and then of course online searches - electronics places like DigiKey are popular, metals are typically better finding a local supplier.</p>
+Start looking (searching) for industrial suppliers in each area - to get you started, you can try places like ThomasNet (a supplier 'phonebook'), Design2Part (they have a good industry address book by category), and then of course online searches - electronics places like DigiKey are popular, metals are typically better finding a local supplier.

-<p>Then you can always find a contract manufacturer (using internet search, Design2Part, etc) - be prepared with drawings, specifications, TOLERANCES, etc. ... or they won't take you seriously and can be a bit abrupt.
-Sometimes a local product design firm can help you (find in phonebook, inventor meetup / incubator, chamber of commerce, internet search, etc).</p>
+Then you can always find a contract manufacturer (using internet search, Design2Part, etc) - be prepared with drawings, specifications, TOLERANCES, etc. ... or they won't take you seriously and can be a bit abrupt.
+Sometimes a local product design firm can help you (find in phonebook, inventor meetup / incubator, chamber of commerce, internet search, etc).

-<p>Like Denis said ... you haven't given anywhere near enough info to begin even getting a ballpark idea on cost.</p>
+Like Denis said ... you haven't given anywhere near enough info to begin even getting a ballpark idea on cost.